When two devices connect, they need to agree on two key things: speed and duplex mode.

 Figure 3 – Half-Duplex Communication

-Half-duplex was commonly used in older networks with hubs, but is no longer used in modern Ethernet networks.
+Half-duplex was common in older networks with hubs.
+Now, it’s not used in modern Ethernet networks.

 In Full-Duplex, both sides can send and receive at the same time.